jinjh0123/BBG/README.md

 python _1_build_data.py --en --gen-context  # EnBBG_eval.csv
 python _1_build_data.py --ko --gen-context  # KoBBG_eval.csv
 ```

+In the `data` directory, `EnBBG_eval.csv` was created using a random seed of 42. `KoBBG_eval.csv` was generated using the same fillers as the KoBBQ evaluation set.
+In our paper, we reported experimental results using five versions of the evaluation sets, which include the aforementioned sets and versions generated with random seeds 1, 2, 3, and 4.
+These can be replicated by running `code/_1_build_data.py`.

 If you want to build data of `all` split or customize the random seed or unknown expression, you can use the following command.
 ```bash
 cd code